dmill166/datamining-learning/prg02_songs_classifier/README.md

 ## Dataset

-Download the dataset for this project from[Kaggle](https://www.kaggle.com/mrmorj/dataset-of-songs-in-spotify), a collection of 42,305 song track from various musical genres, with the following audio attributes:
+The dataset for this project is available under 'data' (genres_v2.csv) and it was obtained from [Kaggle](https://www.kaggle.com/mrmorj/dataset-of-songs-in-spotify).
+It consists of a collection of 42,305 song track from various musical genres, with the following audio attributes:

 * danceability
 * energy